Teledildonics: History

 The term was coined as early as 1975 by Ted Nelson in his book Computer Lib/Dream Machines.
 The idea of virtual sex has been prominent in literature, fiction and popular culture, and promoters of these devices have claimed since the 1980s they are the "next big thing" in cybersex technology.
 At the time Howard Rhinegold started using this term in 1990s, there were already many enthusiasts seeking to explore the power of technology, sex and intimacy.
 A report in the Chicago Tribune in 1993 suggested that teledildonics was "the virtual-reality technology that may one day allow people wearing special bodysuits, headgear and gloves to engage in tactile sexual relations from separate, remote locations via computers connected to phone lines."
 It was the same year that the Cyber-SM suit was released by Stahl Stensile, which featured on the cover of FutureSex, a 1990s San Francisco–based magazine that focused on the emergence of teledildonics.
 Some products have been shown at the Museum of Sex in New York City and there was an exhibition about Stensile's Cyber-SM suit in 2016.

 The responses to teledildonics have been mixed; however, the dominant concern has centered on the separation of personal intimacy and embodied presence.
 In the words of one early text on the subject:

+Indeed, pushing at the cultural-technical limits of the integrity-fragmentation contradiction can, in the short term, supercharge the disembodied body with 'sensual', transgressive ambiguity.
+For example, 'teledildonics', computer-simulated; sexual arousal by wearing plugged-in bodysuits, may never become widely practised, but it certainly provokes interest as a risque possibility ...
+[T]echno-sex contributes to hollowing out the corporeal taken-for-grantedness of which, paradoxically, it depends.

 Patent issues

 In the past, companies experimenting in the field have been hit with patent lawsuits.
-In particular, U.S. Patent No. 6,368,268 titled "Method and device for interactive virtual control of sexual aids using digital computer networks" effectively claimed priority over the entire field of controlling sex toys via the Internet.
+In particular, U.S. Patent No. 6,368,268 titled "Method and device for interactive virtual control of sexual aids using digital computer networks", filed in 1998 and granted in 2002, effectively claimed priority over the entire field of controlling sex toys via the Internet.
 At the 2016 South by Southwest Festival, virtual reality entrepreneur Ela Darling asserted that patent holders were preventing the production of teledildonic technology.

 The patent expired in August 2018, lowering the barrier of entry to the field.